MightySpaceman/mightyspaceman.com/README.md

 - Cleaned up projects page

 ## To do list for future updates
-- Ancient Egypt interactive webpage (coming soon - for school)
+- Add Ancient Egypt banner to front page